 As we discussed in our initiation note, EWI's portfolio is focused on smaller growth companies, and these tend to suffer disproportionately when long-term interest rates rise.
-The traditional rationale is that this occurs because, when compared to more mature businesses, a relatively high proportion of their value is in future cash flows that are discounted back into present-day values.
-Quite simply, when rates rise, the value of these future cash flows is worth less today as a result.
-It also seems quite likely that there was some profit taking after the particularly strong outperformance of many of these stocks in 2020, with a rotation into more cyclical stocks that were perceived as likely to benefit as COVID restrictions were eased.
+This is because, when compared to more mature businesses, a relatively high proportion of their value is in future cash flows that are discounted back into present-day values.
+Quite simply, when rates rise, the value of these future cash flows is worth less today.
+There was also likely some profit taking after the exceptional outperformance of many of these stocks in 2020, with a rotation into more cyclical stocks that were likely to benefit as COVID restrictions were eased.

-Moving through 2021, there was volatility in markets and EWI's performance relative to its benchmark, which appears to have occurred as sentiment ebbed and flowed between growth and value.
-However, the general trend was one of a gradual reopening of the global economy, which broadly appears to have favoured value stocks at the expense of growth and particularly small cap growth.
+Moving through 2021, there was volatility in markets and EWI's performance relative to its benchmark, as sentiment ebbed and flowed between growth and value.
+However, the general trend was one of a gradual re-opening of the global economy, which broadly favoured value stocks at the expense of growth and particularly small cap growth.
 This trend accelerated in 2022 as sharply rising inflation, in part a reaction to the considerable monetary and fiscal stimulus that central banks and governments around the world had previously poured into their economies, led to interest rate rises across the developed world.